Vietnam.vn - Nền tảng quảng bá Việt Nam

-The 50-minute address to the nation, broadcast live from the presidential office, came as South Korean officials called for flexibility in dealing with medical strikes amid the upcoming general election, Yonhap reported on April 1.
+The 50-minute address to the nation, broadcast live from the presidential office, came as South Korean officials called for flexibility in handling medical strikes amid the upcoming general election, Yonhap reported on April 1.

 Many proposals for removal

-Mr. Yoon said the 2,000 figure was a minimum increase that the government came up with through careful calculations and extensive and full consultation with the medical community, including many doctors' groups.
-"If the medical community wants to argue about reducing the quota for medical schools, they should just make a unified, well-founded and scientific proposal to the government, not take collective action.
+Mr. Yoon said the 2,000 figure was the minimum increase that the government came up with through careful calculations and extensive consultation with the medical community, including many doctor groups.
+"If the medical community wants to discuss reducing the quota for medical schools, they should only make a unified, well-founded and scientific proposal to the government, not take collective action.
 If they come up with a more reasonable solution, we can discuss it at any time," Mr. Yoon said.

 Mr. Yoon expressed that even if the number of doctors increased by 2,000, it would take 10 years for doctors to be qualified to join the medical team.
-Currently, there are 115,000 doctors nationwide, if the number increases by 2,000 people each year, by 2045 there will only be 20,000 more doctors.
+Currently, there are 115,000 doctors in the country.
+If the number increases by 2,000 people each year, by 2045, there will only be 20,000 more doctors.

 President Yoon Suk Yeol's speech broadcast live on April 1, 2024